 The red line shows the difference between the price received by PetroEcuador and the landed price of oil in California, which is the relevant market.
 It shows no trend: the increase in oil sales to Chinese middlemen does not drive up the spread between the price paid by Californian refineries and the price received by PetroEcuador.
 (The spread does increase at the end of 2014; that is an effect of the general oil price crash, as all Ecuadorean producers tried to keep up their market share.)

-The article also says that “China’s terms are putting countries in precarious positions.”
-But that also doesn’t make any sense, at least for Ecuador.
-Falling oil prices are putting Ecuador in a precarious position.
-China’s cheap capital — and its willingness to extend maturities — helps Ecuador.
+The article also says, “China’s terms are putting countries in precarious positions.”
+But that doesn’t make any sense!
+The terms of the loans are great for the borrowers.
+Falling oil prices are what is putting Ecuador in a precarious position.
 As for China’s ability to threaten trade or other sanctions should Ecuador default ... well, tell that to the Argentines or the Greeks.
-Western creditors, public and private, seem to be pretty good at that sort of thing.
+Western creditors, public and private, are also pretty good at that sort of thing.
 (I wrote a book about it!)

 Ditto the way that China forces the recipients of its finances to buy its products and contract with its companies.
 My co-blogger knows more about development aid than I ever will, but from what I saw on the ground in Afghanistan and Africa that sort of thing seems to be the rule ... even if it is technically disallowed.
 (Doug?)
 And I must also admit that while the anecdotes about Chinese labor and environmental practices are quite telling, I also doubt that they are much worse than the Western record.
 (Setty?)

-If this is an empire, it makes the American empire look well-run and logical.
+If this is a Chinese empire, it makes the American empire look well-run and logical.
 Which is saying a lot.